Browse Tag

 Brand New Love ~ You Better Wake Up Baby ~ They Did The Boogie ~ Nobody’s Sweetheart ~ I’ll Take My Old Guitar ~ Pick-A-Rib ~ Whose Honey Are You ~ Coyote Blues ~ You Shoulda Thought Of That ~ Lookin’ Around ~ Kansas City Kitty ~ Hitch My Wagon ~ Some Of These Days ~ Beauty Is As Beauty Does

-The set list is very solid and includes covers like Adolph Hofner’s I’ll Keep My Old Guitar, Benny Goodman’s Pick-A-Rib, Johnnie Lee Wills’ Coyotte Blues and standards like Whose Honey Are You, Nobody’s Sweetheart and Some Of These Days made popular in western swing by Leon Selph, Bob Wills and Milton Brown.
-There’s also five Stuckey’s originals that are so good it’s hard to tell whether they’re from the 1946 or 2000!
+The set list displays the band’s ability to blend the old and the new.
+It features covers like Adolph Hofner’s I’ll Keep My Old Guitar, Benny Goodman’s Pick-A-Rib, Johnnie Lee Wills’ Coyotte Blues, and standards like Whose Honey Are You, Nobody’s Sweetheart and Some Of These Days, made popular in Western swing by Leon Selph, Bob Wills and Milton Brown.
+But it doesn’t stop there.
+The album also boasts five of Stuckey’s originals that are so good it’s hard to tell whether they’re from 1946 or 2000, showcasing the band’s unique sound and ability to keep the Western swing tradition alive.

-Billy Horton’s flawless production adds to the confusion (no need to say that it’s been recorded live in the studio).
+Billy Horton’s flawless production is the cherry on top, adding to the confusion (there’s no need to say it’s been recorded live in the studio).
+His meticulous attention to detail and commitment to capturing the band’s energy and authenticity in the studio are evident in every track.

 If you don’t dance to this record, you must be dead!